 He then started a Youth Culture magazine called ‘Student’ which was a huge success.
 Following that he founded the Virgin Records in 1972.
 The Virgin Group now has reached more than 40 countries and includes about 400 companies.
 Today, Richard Branson ranks 5 in the list of the richest persons in the UK.
-He is a risk taker, a person with incredible strategic, organizational and management skills.
+He is a risk-taker, a person with incredible strategic, organizational and management skills.

 “All our dreams can come true if we have the courage to pursue them.” – Walt Disney

-A pioneer of cartoon films, the creator our very favourite Mickey Mouse and Disneyland, a television producer and showman, Walt Disney was actually a high school dropout.
-He always struggled with his homework, repeated grades until age 16 and then, finally dropped out from school to join the Army.
+A pioneer of cartoon films, the creator of our very favourite Mickey Mouse and Disneyland, a television producer and showman, Walt Disney was actually a high school dropout.
+He always struggled with his homework, repeated grades until age 16 and then, finally dropped out of school to join the Army.
 He was rejected for being underaged but got a job as an ambulance driver with Red Cross.

-But, Disney had an intriguing passion about drawing and painting since childhood.
+But, Disney had an intriguing passion for drawing and painting since childhood.
 His first big creation was Oswald – The Lucky Rabbit which he created for the Universal Pictures.
 Then, he started his own animation studio called Laugh-o-grams.
 His full-length animated show Snow White earned 8 million dollars while everyone else called his idea a folly.
 He also became a founder of the Motion Pictures Alliance.

 “Study nature; love nature; stay close to nature.
 It will never fail you.” – Frank Lloyd Wright